American Horror Story: NYC (2022)

-In 1981 New York City, a series of murders targeting the gay community garners hatred for the apathetic NYPD.
+Set in 1981 New York City, a series of murders targeting the gay community garners hatred for the apathetic NYPD.
 Closeted detective Patrick Read (Russell Tovey) and his partner, New York Native reporter Gino Barelli (Joe Mantello) for whom Patrick left his ex, Barbara Read (Leslie Grossman), begin investigating the murderous homicidal duo consisting of the elusive leather-clad "Big Daddy" and twisted Mr. Gideon Whitely (Jeff Hiller).
 Their differing opinions on how to approach the investigation, however, leads to a rough patch in their relationship.
 Patrick and Gino are joined by Adam Carpenter (Charlie Carver), a young gay man whose friend has gone missing.
 Adam's search leads him to a connection with photographer Theo Graves (Isaac Cole Powell), though this draws jealousy from Theo's toxic partner Sam Jones (Zachary Quinto).
 Meanwhile, Dr. Hannah Wells (Billie Lourd) investigates a new disease spreading from Fire Island while Cabaret singer Kathy Pizzaz (Patti LuPone) handles decreasing audiences at her local bathhouse venue.